paylogic/pip-accel/README.rst

 2. Run ``pip install --no-install -r requirements.txt`` to download missing source distributions to the download cache:

-  -  If the command fails it means that pip encountered errors while scanning `PyPi <http://pypi.python.org/>`_, scanning a distribution website, downloading a source distribution or unpacking a source distribution.
+  -  If the command fails it means that pip encountered errors while scanning `PyPI <http://pypi.python.org/>`_, scanning a distribution website, downloading a source distribution or unpacking a source distribution.
 Usually these kinds of errors are intermittent so retrying a few times is worth a shot.
 Go to step 2.

   -  If the command succeeds it means all dependencies are now available as local source distributions; we don't need the network anymore!
 Go to step 1.